One-Stop Student Services Office, Enrollment Services/Admissions

 - Submit International Student Transfer form, if transferring from a U.S. college or university to SC4 (found in the International Student Application for Admission).

 NOTE: All admission documents become part of the student’s permanent file at St. Clair County Community College and cannot be returned or forwarded to any other institution.

 Upon completion of the steps listed above, students will be issued a Form I-20.
 Applicants are required to pay a $200 SEVIS I-901 fee when issued a Form I-20.
 If a visa is needed to enter the United States (visa-exempt countries include Canada and Bermuda), the student must pay the SEVIS I-901 fee before going to the United States embassy or consulate for the visa interview.

 The U.S. Department of Homeland Security offers a comprehensive guide to studying in the United States at https://studyinthestates.dhs.gov/.

 The I-901 process may be completed by using one of the following options:

 This is the fastest option.
 Go to www.fmjfee.com.
 Payment via credit or debit card is required.
 Visa, MasterCard and American Express are accepted credit cards.
 Debit cards must contain the logo of either Visa or MasterCard.
-Be sure to print your I-901 payment confirmation upon completing payment, as evidence of payment is a requirement of the visa interview.

 Complete the paper version and mail, along with your check or money order in U.S. funds (monies must be drawn on a bank located in the United States - do NOT send cash) payable to “I-901 Student/Exchange Visitor Processing Fee” to: